markbrown4/stupid_flux/readme.md

 # Stupid Flux

-A minimal set of data-structuring to be able to start building an app with React and Flux.
+I like the restrictions that Flux places around data flow but I found it very difficult to get started with.
+This is a stupidly simple set of data-structuring to allow you to start building a typical web application with React and Flux easily.

+The framework/ directory sits along-side your application code so nothing's hidden, extend and hack away at it to build your ideal API.
+This is just a starting point for your own application framework.

 ## App